majemedia/MajeMedia-WC-No-PO-Boxes/README.md

     }

 ## Changelog
+### 1.1.12
+* Tested up to WordPress 4.9
+* Tested up to WooCommerce 3.2.3
+* Added the following words to the deny list: PO.
+Box, PO.Box, P.O Box, P.O

 ### 1.1.11
 * Forgot to update version in main php file... fixing to allow for updates in sites using